MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Multi-Head Self-Attention Branch (MHSAB)

 \subsection{Self-Attention Feature Fusion Module (SAFFM)}

-~ The output of \textbf{FRT}, the $K$ embeddings $P^{\bot}(x) \in \mathbb{R}^{K \times 512}$ covers various properties of a person image.
+~ The output of \textbf{FDRT}, the $K$ embeddings $P^{\bot}(x) \in \mathbb{R}^{K \times 512}$ covers various properties of a person image.
 But directly using $P^{\bot}(x)$ by concatenation will lead to dimension explosion in person matching.
-Thus, we design a Self-Attention Feature Fusion Module (SAFFM) to first learn $K$ attentional weights by a series of , then fuse $P^{\bot}(x)$ to get a lower-dimensional $p(x)^{*} \in \mathbb{R}^{512}$.
+Thus, we design a Self-Attention Feature Fusion Module (SAFFM) to first learn $K$ attentional weights by a series of neural networks, then fuse $P^{\bot}(x)$ to get a lower-dimensional $p(x)^{*} \in \mathbb{R}^{512}$.